Top Financial Assistance Options for Private Schools

 How to pay for private school: 5 resources

-While private school is expensive, paying for a private education for your child is possible no matter your income.
-Discover five private school funding sources, below.
+While private school is expensive, paying for a private education for your child is possible, regardless of your household income.
+We’ve included five private school funding sources below.

 1. Private school scholarships

-Scholarships are a great way to help cover the bulk of tuition, though keep in mind competition is typically high.
-Every scholarship also has its own application requirements and deadlines.
+Scholarship programs are a great way to help cover the bulk of tuition, though keep in mind that competition is typically high.
+Every scholarship fund also has its own application process and eligibility requirements.

-- The Jack Kent Cooke Foundation provides scholarships for children beginning in 7th grade, all the way through college.
+- The Jack Kent Cooke Foundation provides scholarship opportunities for children beginning in 7th grade, all the way through college.
 Scholarships are awarded based on academic performance and financial need.

 - The AAA Scholarship Foundation offers private school tuition assistance for low-income children or those with disabilities in certain states.
 Applications can take 10-12 weeks to process.